-10.5.1.
-Handling multiple exceptions thrown during an asynchronous event the getSuppressed method.
+9.5.1.
+Handling exceptions thrown during an asynchronous event

-If an event is asynchronous, and an exception is thrown by any of its notified observers, the CompletionStage returned by fireAsync will complete exceptionally with java.util.concurrent.CompletionException exception.
+If an event is asynchronous, and an exception is thrown by one or more of its notified observers, the CompletionStage returned by fireAsync will complete exceptionally with java.util.concurrent.CompletionException.
 CompletionException contains all exceptions thrown by observers as suppressed exceptions.
-They can be accessed as an array of throwable with
+They can be accessed as an array of Throwable with the getSuppressed method.